 Nipmuc Ski Club’s Safety Rules and Hand signals

-- All SKIERS, when they have fallen in the water, will make sure they let the operator of the boat know that they are okay by giving the OK sign.
+- All SKIERS, when they have fallen in the water, will make sure they let the operator of the boat know that they are okay by giving the OKAY sign.
+If an OKAY sign is NOT given – the driver, spotter and safety officials will assume the skier is injured and act accordingly.

 - All SKIERS must use a Coast Guard approved floatation device or a wetsuit designed specifically for skiing.